RxnRover/CyRxnOpt/docs/source/developer/tutorials/add_new_optimizer.rst

 10. Depending on your optimizer workflow, add more class methods as necessary.
     Refer to how existing optimizer classes are defined, for guidance.

-Adding new Optimizer to CyRxnOpt
+Adding New Optimizer to CyRxnOpt
 --------------------------------

 <<<<<<< HEAD